RaphaelJ/covid-tracer/README.md

 For maximum efficiency, opens the app or let it run in background when you interact with people external to your household (transports, office, grocery stores, outdoor activities...).

 - **What to do when the app detects a high-risk contact?**
 Please inform your general practitioner as soon as possible about the high-risk contact the app detected.
+The app does not notify any health or governmental organization on positive match.

 - **How can I remove any data recorded by the app?**
 Un-installing the application from your smartphone will delete all data the app recorded.
 If you ever reported yourself as a positive case, some (anonymous) data associated to your infectious perdiod will still be availaible to other app users.